chosencanlas/Research-poster-Degree-Gender-Distribution-of-Senior-Staff-in-International-Conservation-NGOs/README.md

 Presentation was created using Google Slides

-Visualizations were created with Tableau, Microsoft Excel and Photoshop.
+Visualizations were created with Tableau, Microsoft Excel and Adobe Photoshop.